appledev0528/SEHS4697_BigData/ggplot2_code_for_ppt_figure.md

   theme_minimal()
 ```

-The `coord_cartesian` call trims extreme prices (top 5%) so boxes are clearer.

 ---

-## C.5 Variable Importance – Price Regression (Tree Model)
+## Figure 5 – Variable Importance for Price Model

-Assumes you fitted a decision tree regression `fit_rpart` with caret.
+**Figure title**
+Figure 5.
+Variable importance in the price regression tree model.

+**Caption**
+This figure presents the relative importance of predictors such as accommodates, room_type, and neighbourhood_cleansed in the decision tree regression model for price.
+It indicates which listing characteristics contribute most to explaining price differences across properties.

+**Code**

 ```r
 imp_price <- varImp(fit_rpart)$importance %>%